What should you consider with tax when moving to France?

 The best thing that you can do in this situation is speak to an expert, so you can ensure you are doing everything to the letter, and above all, that everything is correct!
 France Property Guides can put you in touch with an Independent Financial Advisor who is able to give advice and guidance to ensure that everything goes smoothly.

 Timing is important

-Ideally, you would have ample time before you actually move to France in order to ensure that you can carefully organise everything that affects your tax situation in advance.
+Ideally, you would have ample time to organise your tax when moving to France in advance.
 In addition to consulting an independent advisor about the main areas of income tax and pensions, it’s also a good idea to make the best of your financial situation.
 We would recommend paying off debts, if you can, such as overdrafts, credit cards and person loans.

-Some of the key tax and financial considerations include:
+Some of the key tax and financial considerations for tax when moving to France include:

 - The implications on your tax position, depending on whether your new property is to be your new permanent or second home.